BeDefended/RequestHighlighter/README.md

 4. Every request (also inside the proxy history) that contains the string selected will be automatically highlighted with the selected color

-    * NOTE: **BE AWARE of potential conflicts!** If a request matches with multiple strings, it will be highlighted with the color of the last string found in the request.
+    * NOTE: **BE AWARE of potential conflicts!** If a request matches with multiple strings, it will be highlighted with the color of the first string found in the request.

 5. Repeat the process for every category of requests that you want to highlight (max 8)

 6. To stop highlighting a specific type of requests: open the context menu and, under "Disable Request Highlighter" select the one that you want to disable.
+Otherwise select from the proxy history the request containing the highlight you want to disable, open the context menu and, under "Request Highlighter - Disable highlights in this request" select the one from the list.